Eoghan Harris: Twitter scandal

 On 6 May 2021 it was announced that his contract with the Sunday Independent had been terminated: this action was taken after he admitted using a fake Twitter account, under the name "Barbara J. Pym".
 The account had been set up in February 2020.
 The editor, Alan English, described his position as "untenable", saying that "Regardless of where they stand on any issue, we expect our writers to put their views across in a transparent manner.
 Readers can agree or disagree with these opinions.
 We will not, however, tolerate hidden agendas."
 Irish Examiner journalist Aoife Moore stated that the Pym account had contributed "sexualised messages about whether Mary Lou McDonald 'turned me on', the size of my arse and called me a terrorist from the month I started at the Examiner.
 Since then, I've had to go to counselling and the guards".
 English described attacks by the Pym account on Aoife Moore as "contemptible".

 An account associated with Barbara J Pym, 'WhigNorthern', targeted Francine Cunningham, wife of Sunday Independent publisher, Peter Vandermeersch.
 She observed, "For anyone who hasn’t seen it, the stated purpose of @WhigNorthern is to track Sinn Fein’s “subversive influence on Irish media.”
 Over the last year, it first targeted me directly by name: “Francine Cunningham has always been at the extreme end of radical nationalist politics” and claimed I was the ex-wife of someone I have never met who was also deemed to be suspect.”

 On 15 April 2021 Twitter was threatened with legal action by lawyers acting for journalist and novelist Paul Larkin if the company did not reveal the owner or owners of the Pym account.
 Larkin was attacked by 'Barbara J. Pym' on 29 March and by an associated 'Dolly White' account, when the Irish Times published his review of Brendan O'Leary's three-volume A Treatise on Northern Ireland.
 Pym tweeted, "How can the Irish Times justify publishing this Provo sectarian poison?
 Why was Larkin not asked to tone down the tribal rhetoric?"
 Larkin's solicitors noted similarities with a 4 April Eoghan Harris column in the Sunday Independent.

 On 7 May 2021 Twitter announced that a further eight accounts linked to "Barbara J. Pym" had been suspended.
 Twitter announced that the accounts had breached "policy on platform manipulation and spam".

+Harris's sacking was welcomed by People before Profit and Terry Prone who described Harris as "a ruthless demagogue who never considered the possibility that he might be wrong about anything".

 It remains unclear if Harris was still an unofficial political advisor to Micheal Martin particularly regarding his policy on Northern Ireland.